randogelist/stokes-conditional/README.md

 \mathrm{Serrin}(u)
 \Longrightarrow
 \mathrm{Continuation}(u).
-}
 $$

-For Clay-A data this specializes directly to the desired global regularity route.
+For Clay-A initial data, this theorem would apply by restriction to the corresponding Leray–Hopf subclass.